EdwardBerman/cosmo-corr/README.md

 # AstroCorr

-A Julia package for calculating 2 and 3 pt correlation functions for Cosmological analysis
+A Julia package for calculating 2 pt correlation functions for Cosmological analysis